Extension Complexity, MSO Logic, and Treewidth: Extension Complexity of

-For the sake of simplicity, we state the following theorem and carry out the exposition for {\em graphs}; however, identical arguments can be carried out analogously for any $\sigma_2$-structure whose Gaifman graph has treewidth bounded by $\tau$. \begin{theorem}[Extension Complexity of the MSO Polytope] For every graph $G$ represented as $I(G)$ and for every MSO$_1$ formula $\varphi$ over $\sigma_2$, $\xc(P_\varphi(G)) \leq f(|\varphi|, \tau)\cdot n$ where $f$ is some computable function, $\tau=tw(G)$ and $n=|V_I|$. \end{theorem} \begin{proof} Let $(T, B)$ be a fixed nice tree decomposition of treewidth $\tau$ of $I(G)$ and let $k$ denote the quantifier rank of $\varphi$ and $m$ the number of free variables of $\varphi$.
-Let $\CC$ be the set of equivalence classes of the relation $\equivMSOkt$.
-For each node $b$ of $T$ we introduce $|\CC|$ binary variables that will represent a feasible type of the node $b$; we denote the vector of them by $t_b$ (i.e., $t_b\in\{0,1\}^{|\CC|}$).
-For each introduce and each forget node $b$ of $T$, we introduce additional $|\CC|$ binary variables that will represent a feasible type of the child (descendant) of $b$; we denote the vector of them by $d_b$ (i.e., $d_b\in\{0,1\}^{|\CC|}$).
-Similarly, for each join node $b$ we introduce additional $|\CC|$ binary variables, denoted by $l_b$, that will represent a feasible type of the left child of $b$, and other $|\CC|$ binary variables, denoted by $r_b$, that will represent a feasible type of the right child of $b$ (i.e., $l_b, r_b\in\{0,1\}^{|\CC|})$.
+For the sake of simplicity, we state the following theorem and carry out the exposition for {\em graphs}; however, identical arguments can be carried out analogously for a $\sigma$-structure whose Gaifman graph has treewidth bounded by $\tau$ for any fixed vocabulary $\sigma$. \begin{theorem}[Extension Complexity of $P_\varphi(G)$] For every graph $G$ represented as a $\sigma_2$-structure $I(G)$ and for every MSO$_2$ formula $\varphi$, where $f$ is some computable function, $\tau=tw(G)$ and $n=|V_I| = |V(G)| + |E(G)|$. \end{theorem} \begin{proof} Let $(T, B)$ be a fixed nice tree decomposition of treewidth $\tau$ of $I(G)$ and let $k$ denote the quantifier rank of $\varphi$ and $m$ the number of free variables of $\varphi$.
+Recall that $\CCtw$ is the set of equivalence classes of the relation $\equivMSOkt$ of treewidth bounded by $\tau$.
+For each node $b$ of $T$ we introduce $|\CCtw|$ binary variables that will represent a feasible type of the node $b$; we denote the vector of them by $t_b$ (i.e., $t_b\in\{0,1\}^{|\CCtw|}$).
+For each introduce and each forget node $b$ of $T$, we introduce additional $|\CCtw|$ binary variables that will represent a feasible type of the child (descendant) of $b$; we denote the vector of them by $d_b$ (i.e., $d_b\in\{0,1\}^{|\CCtw|}$).
+Similarly, for each join node $b$ we introduce additional $|\CCtw|$ binary variables, denoted by $l_b$, that will represent a feasible type of the left child of $b$, and other $|\CCtw|$ binary variables, denoted by $r_b$, that will represent a feasible type of the right child of $b$ (i.e., $l_b, r_b\in\{0,1\}^{|\CCtw|})$.

 We are going to describe inductively a polytope in the dimension given (roughly) by all the binary variables of all nodes of the given nice tree decomposition.
 Then we show that its extension complexity is small and that a properly chosen face of it is an extension of $P_\varphi(G)$.